surveycto/twilio-call/extras/detailed_steps.md

 You can follow these steps either using [SurveyCTO Collect](https://docs.surveycto.com/03-collecting-data/01-mobile-data-collection/01.mobile-collect.html), [web forms](https://docs.surveycto.com/03-collecting-data/02-web-data-collection/01.web-forms.html), or the [test view](https://docs.surveycto.com/02-designing-forms/01-core-concepts/02c.testing-forms.html).

 1. Open the form.
-1. For *Number to dial*, enter the phone number you would to call.
+1. For *Number to dial*, enter the phone number you would like to call.
 1. For *Your number*, enter your own phone number.
 1. Select whether you would like to record the call, and whether the phone number will be displayed (in your actual form, these will likely be programmed into the form instead of chosen by the enumerator, but this is good for testing).
 1. At the popup asking to add a group, click *Add group*.